laech/laech.github.io/content/posts/2023-01-27-when-black-magic-fails-silently.md

 This works until you want to write to the database within the event method.
-Your writes will appear to return successfully, but in fact they are all dropped silently behind the scence, and this is a documented expected behaviour.
+Your writes will appear to return successfully, but in fact they are all dropped silently behind the scenes, and this is a documented expected behaviour.
 Shocking.